NeroINC/docker/sonar/README.md

 https://github.com/octo-technology/sonar-objective-c

 # Sonar-Runner
-Download sonar-runner from http://www.sonarqube.org/downloads/, exatracted to $Sonar-Runner-Home.
+Download sonar-runner from http://www.sonarqube.org/downloads/, extracted to $Sonar-Runner-Home.

-Repalce Sonar-Runner-Home\conf\sonar-runner.properties by sonar-runner\sonar-runner.properties
+Repalce $Sonar-Runner-Home\conf\sonar-runner.properties by sonar-runner\sonar-runner.properties

 then ucommmented properties: sonar.host.url and onar.jdbc.url, properly configure localhost with your web server ip.

 # Analysis
-In the root of project $Project_Home, create and properly configure sonar-project.properties cd $Project_Home execute $Sonar-Runner-Home\bin\sonar-runner
+In the root of project $Project_Home, create and properly configure sonar-project.properties

+cd $Project_Home

+execute $Sonar-Runner-Home\bin\sonar-runner

 for BackItUp Clients, a basic sonar-project.properties has already created in their repositories(develop branch), simply check out and you are read to go.